davidjgoss/cucumber-puppeteer-typescript-starter/README.md

 This starter uses three formatters:
 - The `@cucumber/pretty-formatter`, piped to stdout (separate dependency)
 - The `message` formatter, saved to `dist/cucumber.ndjson` - this is the standard cucumber-messages output that can be used as-is or consumed by other tools
+- The `junit` formatter, saved to `dist/TEST-cucumber.xml` - this produces a JUnit XML report which is supported by many CI tools
 - The `html` formatter, saved to `dist/cucumber.html` - this produces a nice HTML report for the test run

 ## Profiles